Card-on-File TransactionsWhy More Merchants Are Saying “Here, Let Me Hold That For You.”

 Who Initiates a Card-on-File Transaction?

-Before the merchant can actually use the card for a purchase, they must obtain the cardholder’s permission.
+Both require a previous purchase by the cardholder, at which time the merchant cached the card data in a secure location.
+And, before the merchant can actually use the card for a purchase, they must obtain the cardholder’s permission.
 This often involves the user signing a credit card authorization form, a document that gives the “OK” to charge their card on an ongoing basis.

 Once all the permissions are in place, a transaction can be initiated by either the customer or the merchant: